 Located in Kent, Ohio (population 30,000), the Kent Campus is ideally situated in Northeast Ohio, amid rolling terrain dotted by spring-fed lakes.
 Yet big city enthusiasts are only a short drive from four major urban centers, with airports offering access to the nation and the world.
 The beautifully landscaped Kent Campus comprises 866 acres and 133 buildings.
 The focal point of the campus is the University Center with its spacious Risman Plaza, which is flanked on one side by the 12-story, open-stack library and on the other side by the Kent Student Center, housing student resources, meeting rooms, a bookstore and popular dining venues.

-Located on 200 acres near Canton, Kent State University at Stark is Kent State's largest regional campus and has been serving Stark County and the surrounding area for 70 years.
-As Stark County's only public university, Kent State Stark offers 19 bachelor’s degrees, four master’s degrees, three associate degrees and more than 30 minors, as well as the opportunity to begin coursework in 282 bachelor’s degree programs at Kent State University.
+Located on 200 acres near Canton, Kent State University at Stark is Kent State's largest Regional Campus and has been serving Stark County and the surrounding area for 71 years.
+As Stark County's only public university, Kent State Stark offers 19 bachelor's degrees, four master's degrees, three associate degrees and more than 30 minors, as well as the opportunity to begin coursework in 282 undergraduate programs of study at Kent State University.

 Kent State University at Trumbull combines the best of a large university experience and a small liberal arts college, while providing access to academic, economic and cultural advancement.
-A part of the eight-campus network of Kent State University, Kent State University at Trumbull offers more than 24 different associate or bachelor's degrees and beginning coursework for any of the more than 280 academic programs offered by Kent State.
+A part of the eight-campus network of Kent State University, Kent State University at Trumbull offers more than 26 different associate or bachelor's degrees and beginning coursework for any of the more 282 undergraduate programs of study offered by Kent State.
 The campus sits on 438 acres with three academic buildings occupying over 246,000 square feet, while also boasting a two-acre natural resource in Lake Anne.

 Located on 180 acres in New Philadelphia, Kent State University at Tuscarawas boasts a vibrant and friendly atmosphere with an enrollment of nearly 2,100 students served through credit programming and another 4,500 individuals served through noncredit courses offered by the Office of Business and Community Services.
 Students can complete 11 bachelor's and 17 associate degrees, as well as certificate programs.
 Welcome to Kent State University at Tuscarawas.